mariansollmann/guides/workflow/README.md

 git branch-feature issue-123
 ```

-2. Work as usual, then push and create a pull-request
+2. Work as usual, then push and create a pull-request:
 ```
 git commit
 git push